A Simple and Approximately Optimal Mechanism for an Additive Buyer: Omitted Proofs from Section

 \section{Omitted Proofs from Section~\ref{sec:core}}

 \begin{prevproof}{Lemma}{lem:LY1} One could sell item $i$ using a second price auction with reserve $t_ir_i$ to guarantee revenue at least $p_i t_i r_i$.
-If $p_i > 1/t_i$, then this contradicts the fact that the optimal obtainable revenue is $r_i$. \end{prevproof}
+If $p_i > 1/t_i$, then this contradicts the fact that the optimal revenue is $r_i$. \end{prevproof}

+The proof of Lemma~\ref{lem:LY2} (and future proofs) will rely on the following well-known fact about single-item auctions.
+Note that the proof for $m=1$ buyer is straight-forward, but the proof for $m>1$ buyer is not obvious --- we refer the reader to~\cite{DevanurHP16} (Theorem 2.1) for a proof of an even stronger claim.
+Notice that the lemma below does \emph{not} hold when there are $n > 1$ items~\cite{HartR15}.

+\begin{lemma} Let there be $n=1$ item and $m$ buyers, whose values are drawn independently.
+Further, consider two instances, $D$ and $D^+$ such that every marginal of $D^+$ stochastically dominates the corresponding marginal of $D$.
+Then $\Rev(D^+) \geq \Rev(D)$. \end{lemma}

-\begin{prevproof}{Lemma}{lem:LY2} The distribution $D_i^C$ is stochastically dominated by $D_i$.
-Because only one item is for sale, this implies that the optimal revenue is also less.
+\begin{prevproof}{Lemma}{lem:LY2} Each distribution $D_{ij}^C$ is stochastically dominated by $D_{ij}$.
+By Lemma~\ref{lem:monotone}, we conclude that each $\Rev(D^C_i) \leq r_i$.

-It is possible to obtain revenue $p_i \Rev(D_i^T)$ when selling to consumers from $D_i$.
+It is possible to obtain revenue $p_i \Rev(D_i^T)$ when selling to buyers from $D_i$.
 Simply use whatever mechanism is used to obtain revenue $\Rev(D_i^T)$.
-With probability $p_i$, the consumers will be sampled from $D_i^T$ and yield this much revenue.
+With probability $p_i$, the buyers will be sampled from $D_i^T$ and yield this much revenue.
 Therefore, we must have $p_i \Rev(D_i^T) \leq r_i$. \end{prevproof}

 \begin{prevproof}{Lemma}{lem:HN2} This is a direct application of Lemma~\ref{lem:HN01}.
 Applied here, observe that the supports of $D_A$ form a partition of the support of $D$ when taken over all $A$. \end{prevproof}